SlimjimmyMax/alx-higher_level_programming/README.md

 Similar to how C has its own linter and style guide like Betty, Python has its own set of guidelines known as PEP8 (Python Enhancement Proposals 8).
 This ensures a consistent and readable style for your code.
 Keep an eye on maintaining good code practices!

-## Getting Started

-To get started, you can clone this repository and explore the projects included.
-Each project will have its own set of instructions and challenges to help you learn and practice Python concepts.

-## About the Author

-This README was written by Guillaume to welcome you to the world of Python programming.
-Feel free to reach out and connect!

 Enjoy your journey into the Python world!